 Co-curricular field trips occur throughout the year for different courses and clubs, with visits to festivals, historical sites, nature conservatories, art galleries and museums.
 Students can also join annual trips to Blue Mountain and Wonderland.

-Spring Break Abroad is a two-week international trip open to all grades, with eye-opening new destinations each year.
+Spring Break Abroad is a two-week international trip with eye-opening new destinations each year.
 Students have toured Iceland, Greece, Eastern Europe and more, and will visit South Korea and Japan next March.